IVAN vanlife BLOGI

 Merino Wool, Organic Cotton, and Wooden Buttons.
 No Plastic in These Sheets.

-But!
 Since we like to focus on solutions instead of problems, we decided enough was enough.
 We started brainstorming: What would the perfect travel bedding feel like?
 What would be the softest, coziest, driest, and most luxurious option for a van bed?

 While visiting a knitting company Orneule in Orivesi, Finland, inspiration struck: Of course—it had to be merino wool!

-Merino wool had every quality we were looking for: soft against the skin, non-itchy, breathable, easy to care for on the road, moisture-repellent, eco-friendly, and responsibly sourced.
+Merino wool had every quality we were looking for:

 Hanna’s fingers flew across Google, searching in disbelief: Had NO ONE really made merino wool bed linens before?
 Turns out, they hadn’t.
-So, we became the world's first brand to introduce merino wool bedding—an IVAN original innovation.

 Now, as we write this, we’ve been using a merino wool duvet cover as a summer blanket in both our van and home bed.
 We can confidently say—it works amazingly even in warm weather!

-Only during the hottest days does merino feel a bit much, but since it regulates temperature and wicks moisture so well, it still performs better than cotton.
+Only during the hottest days of summer does merino feel a bit much, but since it regulates temperature and wicks moisture so well, it still performs better than cotton.
 That’s because merino naturally repels moisture and dirt while also being antibacterial.

-Filming the First Merino Wool Bedding Photos in Norway, Fall 2023
+Shooting the First Merino Wool Bedding Photos in Norway, Fall 2023

-Hand on heart—our merino wool sheets are the best thing since soft-serve swirl ice cream.
+Hand on heart—our merino wool sheets are the best thing since soft-serve swirl ice cream

 Now, we can keep the van cooler at night, save gas, and sleep like babies in a cloud of dreamy softness.